Comparson Articles - Prodex Total is better than:

 Wow, that's a lot to digest, so I will summarize.
 The best insulation type will protect you from heat, cold, humidity, wind and water.
 The standard bearer of the reflective insulation industry, Prodex Total insulation, meets all these requirements.

-Uses: metal buildings (voted best), pole barns, under concrete, walls, roofs, attics, ducts, crawlspace, house-wrap,shipping containers, garages, ceilings, basements...
+Uses: metal buildings (nothing comes close), pole barns, under concrete, walls, roofs, attics, ducts, crawlspace, house-wrap,shipping containers, garages, ceilings, basements...